 “Based on these results, advocacy groups could target certain kinds of people – maybe advertise health benefits at a gym or church service, but environmental or animal rights perspectives at a museum or concert,” Hopwood said.

-On a related note, although people use the terms interchangeably, there are some differences between vegetarian diet, plant-based diet and vegan diet.
+Although people use the terms interchangeably, there are some differences between vegetarian diet, vegan diet and plant-based diet.
 People on a vegetarian or plant-based diet do use some animal-based products in their meals, like milk and curd.
 On the other hand, the vegans rule out animal-based products from their diet.